 Neural Hearing loss

 The least type of hearing loss is Neural hearing loss.
 It takes place when the auditory nerve is damaged, missing or transmits information to the brain incorrectly.
 In order to recognize this type of hearing loss correctly, it needs in-depth testing and might include radiographic imaging.
 It’s impossible to identify the correct location of neural hearing loss using the current tests, thus frequent hearing monitoring is required for its.
 Otherwise, it damages the ear permanently.

 Neural hearing loss causes

 It can be genetic.
 If hearing loss runs in your family, chances are you will experience hearing loss problems too.

-It is also called A Vestibular Schwannoma.
+It is also called a Vestibular Schwannoma.
 It causes due to the overproduction of Schwann cells in the body.
-The basic function of Schwann cells is to help in keeping peripheral nerves insulated but the excessive production of this cells results in tumors which grow slowly but can be the reason of cancer.
+The basic function of Schwann cells is to help in keeping peripheral nerves insulated but the excessive production of these cells results in tumors which grow slowly but can be the reason for cancer.
 This mild growing tumor of the nerve connects to the inner ear and can reach up to the brain.

 Alcohol or tobacco